-When the student's eligibility for financial aid programs has been determined, an email notification will also be sent to the student with instructions to view aid in his or her MyBC portal.
-A pdf of the offer letter will be available in the MyDocuments section of the portal.
+When the student's eligibility for financial aid programs has been determined, the financial aid office will notify the student via email to view the aid offer in his or her student portal.
 The student should review the aid offer in the portal and accept or decline any portion of the aid offer.
 There may be forms or documents which the student will need to complete and return to the financial aid office for aid to be fully processed.
-It is the student's responsibility to read all enclosures and follow all instructions.
+It is the student's responsibility to read and follow all instructions.